devendroid/AutoCrashReporter/README.md

 # AutoCrashReporter
 [![GitHub license](https://img.shields.io/github/license/dcendents/android-maven-gradle-plugin.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-ACR is an android library to simplify crash detection while your app is under development, app tester/user can easily send the crash report to developer that will help him to fix the issue.
+ACR is an android library to simplify crash detection while your app is under development, crash will be automatically detect by the library then app tester/user can easily send the crash report on one click to developer that will help him to fix the issue.

 ##Demonstration
 ![ACR Demo](/assets/acr_demo.gif)